Egocentric Activity Recognition and Localization on a 3D Map: Introduction

-To address the first challenge, we present a novel deep model that takes the inputs of egocentric videos and our Hierarchical Volumetric Representation (HVR) of the 3D environment, and outputs the 3D action location, as well as the action categories.
+To address the challenge of leveraging context in recognition, we develop a Hierarchical Volumetric Representation (HVR) to describe the semantic and geometric information of the 3D environment map (see Fig.\ \ref{fig:overview} (a) and Sec 3.1 for explanation).
+We further present a novel deep model that takes egocentric videos and our proposed 3D environment HVR as inputs, and outputs the 3D action locations and the activity classes.
 Our model consists of two branches.
-The \emph{environment branch} makes use of a 3D convolutional network to extract environmental features from HVR.
-Similarly, the \emph{video branch} uses a 3D convolutional network to extract visual features from the input egocentric video.
-The environmental and visual features are further combined to estimate the 3D action location, supervised by the results of camera registration.
-The second challenge of noisy localizations is addressed by using stochastic units to account for potential error.
-The predicted 3D action location, in the form of a probabilistic distribution, is then interpreted as a 3D attention map to select local environmental features relevant to the current video.
-Finally, these features are further fused with video features to recognize the actions.
+The \emph{environment branch} makes use of a 3D convolutional network to extract global environmental features from HVR.
+Similarly, the \emph{video branch} uses a 3D convolutional network to extract visual features from the input video.
+The environmental and visual features are further combined to estimate the 3D activity location, supervised by the results of camera registration.
+Moreover, we tackle the second challenge of noisy localization by using stochastic units to account for uncertainty.
+The predicted 3D activity location, in the form of a probabilistic distribution, is then used as a 3D attention map to select local environmental features relevant to the action.
+Finally, these local features are further fused with video features for recognition.

-In the experiment section, we show that our model can not only recognize and localize actions in a known 3D environment, but can also \emph{generalize to unseen environments} not present in the training set yet with known 3D maps and object labels.
-These results are evaluated on a newly-collected egocentric video dataset with photo-realistic 3D environment reconstructions and 3D object annotations, recorded at multiple naturalistic household environments.
-We demonstrate strong results on action recognition and 3D action localization for both seen and unseen environments.
-When evaluated on seen environments, our model outperforms a strong baseline of 2D video-based action recognition methods by 4.2\% in mean class accuracy, and beats baselines on 3D action localization by 9.3\% in F1 scores.
-We believe our method provides a solid step forward to understand actions and activities in the context of their 3D environments.
+Our method is trained and evaluated on the recent, freely-available Ego4D dataset~\cite{grauman2021ego4d}, which contains naturalistic egocentric videos and photo-realistic 3D scene reconstructions along with 3D static object annotations.
+We demonstrate strong results on action recognition and 3D action localization.
+Specifically, our model outperforms a strong baseline of 2D video-based action recognition methods by 4.2\% in mean class accuracy, and beats baselines on 3D action localization by 9.3\% in F1 score.
+Furthermore, we demonstrate that our method can generalize to unseen environments not present in the training set yet with known 3D maps and object labels.
+We believe this work provides a useful foundation for egocentric video understanding in a 3D scene context